Student-Athlete Bill of Rights

 In this book you will see a pledge sheet for the NAIA "Champions of Character" initiative.
 We at Saint Xavier University have always stressed good sportsmanship.
 We are proud to be part of this program.

-Personal Web Sites (such as Facebook and MySpace)
+Personal Social Media Pages (such as Facebook and Twitter)

 Student-Athlete Housing Policy

-It is the desire of the Saint Xavier University Athletic Department to have all student-athletes reside in University housing or at home with their parents.
+It is MANDATORY that ALL Saint Xavier University Athletics student-athletes either reside in University housing or at home with their parents.
+Any student-athlete found in violation of this rule will immediately forfeit his/her athletic scholarship .

 Student-athletes residing in University housing are expected to follow all of the rules of Residence Life.